| | |

 that was not actually sinful; for the world and all its good things were made for man's

 enjoyment, the only difficulty being to subdue the sinful propensities.
+But the

 consecrated, the transformed, in addition to the effort to subdue sin, must sacrifice the